 October: Delivered a research presentation, "From paywalls to datawalls?
 Platformization and datafication in digital news", at the USC Annenberg Research Seminar

-September: Published a solo-authored journal article, "The geopolitics of digital rights activism: Evaluating civil society's role in the promises of multistakeholder internet governance", in Telecommunications Policy
+September: Published a journal article, "The geopolitics of digital rights activism: Evaluating civil society's role in the promises of multistakeholder internet governance", in Telecommunications Policy

 August: Began working as an assistant editor with the International Journal of Communication, led by Mike Ananny and Holly Willis